Surviving the Holidays When You’re Chronically Ill

 Look for the joy in the holiday you’re capable of celebrating

 I can’t spend Christmas with my children and their families because I can’t travel to where they are.
 So where’s the joy?
-I’ll admit that sometimes I have to look hard for it and, yes, the holidays can be a mixed bag for me…not all joy.
+I’ll admit that sometimes I have to look hard for it and, yes, the holidays can be a mixed bag for me … not all joy.
 But if I look, I can find it.
 My first joy is a perverse one, but what the heck!
-When I see news stories about the nightmare holiday travel people have to endure—getting stuck on snowy roads, sleeping in airports because of cancelled flights—I say to myself: “I’m glad I’ll be at home.”
+When I see news stories about the nightmare holiday travel people have to endure—getting stuck on snowy roads, sleeping in airports because of canceled flights—I say to myself: “I’m glad I’ll be at home.”

 My second source of joy is the peaceful quietness of my husband's and my Christmas Day.
 This makes Christmas feel old-fashioned and in harmony with the spiritual nature of the day.
 Yes, it can be tinged with a feeling of emptiness now and then, having raised two children in this house.
 But the quiet is nice.